2021 Jan 22

 derived and isolated around 1950 from the red skin of peanut, and then grape seed and tree bark;

 and now institutionally produced in Europe as a vitamin in the manner patented in France and U.S.

 The case was made for its status as vitamin (P),

 [aka "citrin"] -- but absent in current editions of Stedman's!!

 It's status as vitamin was wrongly denied by the FDA,

 for lack of demonstration of the affliction reliably arising when lacking in the diet.

-The difficult-to-recognize "affliction" is subOptimum health.
+The "affliction" is subOptimum health,

-Jacques (Jack) Masquellier (1921-2009) completed his PhD in Bordeaux in 1950,
+Jacques (Jack) Masquelier (1921-2009) completed his PhD in Bordeaux in 1950;

 impassioned for his remaining life to institutionalize assured OPC production